georgeflanagin/containerize/README.md

 # containerize

-Scripts to assist with common container constructions using podman
+Scripts to assist with common application container constructions using podman and apptainer, together.

+**IMPORTANT** The script, `containerize.sh`, can be run multiple times to build the container without worrying about overwriting the customizations you have made to the `Containerfile` or the `install.sh` files that you have modified.

+## First steps

 - Create, or use an existing non-LDAP user to build containers.
 If you need to create one, do something like this: